stock2shop/website/content/help/getting-started-sage-100-evolution.md

 draft: true
 ---

-Sage Evolution is a client-side accounting / ERP system.
+Sage Evolution 100 is a client-side accounting / ERP system.
-This means the Sage Evolution application is installed on a server at your office, on your actual work computer or on a server in the cloud.
+This means that the Sage Evolution 100 application is installed on a server at your office, on your actual work computer or on a server in the cloud.
 In order for Stock2Shop to provide you with the full integration capabilities and link Sage 100 Evolution